 8. Cheese Tasting at Neal’s Yard

-Whether you book a ‘cheese of the month’ tasting or a full cheese masterclass, if the bride is considering a cheesecake for her wedding you know that this unusual hen party activity will be just to her taste.
+Whether you book a ‘cheese of the month’ tasting or a full cheese masterclass, if the bride is considering a wedding cheesecake you know that this unusual hen party activity will be just to her taste.
 Be sure to let the team know if any pregnant hens will be in attendance so that they can tailor a selection to their needs.

 9. A Bespoke Food Tour